jscoq/jscoq/README.md

   ````

   should build jscoq.
 The script tries to manage the pain of the 32/64
-  bit switch, you can also use make if you know what you are doing.
+  bit switch, you can also use make if you want finer control.

 * To run jscoq in locally you may need to start your browser as: